 He got an ‘atta boy back slap via text and a reminder that his expense justification report was due.

-Two thousand dollars on sweets and candy, payment to his sources.
+Two thousand dollars on coloring books and candy, payment to his sources.
 A comic book or five.
 Crayons.
 Tools of liberation, surely.

 He was a regular James Bond.

 Two years in, and he was already turning dejected.
-A dead-end life and a dead-end career would do that, though.
+A dead-end life and a dead-end career could do that.

-Adam leaned his head back on the silk sofa and exhaled.
+Adam leaned his head back on the sofa and exhaled.
 Music wailed around him, drums and tambourines and a pounding rhythm that offset the scratchy minor chords the Arabs loved so much.
-At first, the music had been like nails scratching down his bones, or a rake scraping over concrete.
+At first, the music had been like nails scratching down his bones.
 Now, he thought in the minor key, and American rap seemed too slow.

 Vibrant silk and cotton twirled in the breeze, strung between poles in loops and swirls.
-Torches as tall as a man leaned out of brass holders staked in the ground.
-Lanterns sat at angles on mounds of sand, their candles flickering within punched bronze cylinders and orbs of colored glass.
-Bonfires burned along the mile, the riverfront promenade where Ramadan Iftar celebrations abounded, lasting through the night.
+Torches sent flames licking into the night, and lanterns sat at angles on mounds of sand.
+Bonfires burned on the riverfront promenade where Ramadan Iftar celebrations abounded.

-As everyone broke their fast and celebrated, the din and rise of conversation flowed over the party.
-People came and went, rising from the tables to wander along the riverfront, or sit on the sofas and chaises spread outside.
 Ramadan was the biggest party of the Islamic year.
-Everyone wanted to be together, connected with joy, celebrating with fires lit in their hearts.
-You could feel it, the pulse in the air, the thrum of happiness, of gratitude, and, for the moment, peace.
+He could feel it, the pulse in the air, the thrum of happiness, of gratitude, and, for the moment, peace.
 Simple pleasures—connection, family, friends, safety—and delight.
 Gratitude.
 Calls of praise to Allah rose, louder and more heartfelt as the celebrations wore on.
 Smiles grew.
 Laughter bloomed.
 Dancing began.
-Men and men and women and women dancing, simple movements that spun each other in circles at arms lengths.
+Men and men and women and women danced together, spinning each other in circles at arms lengths.

 Adam had never felt more alone.

 Why was he even there?
 He wasn’t a Muslim.
-There was no intel that something was going to happen, that night or on the riverfront.
-There was absolutely zero reason for him to have joined in this celebration, plopping onto a couch someone dragged to the park and watching everyone else experience their joy.
+There was no intel that anything was going to happen, that night or on the riverfront.
+There was absolutely zero reason for him to have joined in this celebration, plopping onto a couch someone dragged to the park and watching everyone else’s joy like a voyeur.

 His thoughts turned on him, growing barbs and biting his soul.